honcyeung/Tweets-Analysis-on-SpaceX/README.md

  The project does the following:

-- use Twitter API to scrape the tweets about SpaceX
+- use Twitter API to scrape the tweets about SpaceX, maximum 3000 data
 - check, validate, visualize, and clean the data
 - create clusters of keywords related to SpaceX
 - create hash graph of Twitter tags